-But once we get wise to what’s going on, then comes perhaps the most vehement criticism of all: the self-criticism for having been so critical.
-Our seemingly cast iron self-satisfaction instantly morphs into a deep sense of embarrassment, guilt and shame.
+But once we get wise to what’s going on, then comes perhaps the most vehement criticism of all.
+The self-criticism for having been so critical!
+Then our seemingly cast iron smugness instantly morphs into a deep sense of embarrassment, guilt and shame.

-A collection of thoughts, feelings and sensations all wrapped up inside a body.
-But our thoughts are continually changing; sometimes there are none at all.
-Our feelings, such loneliness or worthlessness, always come and go.
-The same is true of sensations: just clap your hands and the stinging in your palms immediately begins to fade.
+A collection of thoughts, feelings and sensations.
+But hold on, our thoughts are continually changing, and sometimes there are none at all.
+Our feelings are always coming and going; and the same is true of sensations – just clap your hands and the stinging in your palms immediately begins to fade.
 And what of the image of the body?
-If we simply close our eyes is it anywhere to be found?
+If we simply close our eyes, is it anywhere to be found?

-When we invest our entire identity in appearing and disappearing thoughts, feelings, sensations and images we become the very definition of insecurity.
-That’s why we judge and criticise, that’s why we manipulate the truth, that’s why we tell disparaging stories about others: to try to substantiate and aggrandise our imagined self, to try to escape the restless discomfort of feeling utterly insecure.
+When we invest our entire identity in appearing and disappearing perceptions, we become the very definition of insecurity.
+That’s why we judge and criticise, that’s why we manipulate the truth, that’s why we tell disparaging stories about others.
+To try to substantiate and aggrandise our imagined ‘self’.
+To try to escape the restless discomfort of feeling utterly insecure.

-This aware presence that we truly are, that never comes and goes, that is the only real security, that is expressing itself as everyone and everything, unchanging yet ever-changing, like clay shaping and reshaping into an endless variety of forms whilst never becoming anything other than clay; this knowing presence that has no quarrel with the critic the criticising or the criticised, just as the paper has no preference over the story that fills its page.
+This aware presence that we truly are.
+That never comes and goes.
+That is the only real security there is.
+That is expressing itself as everyone and everything, unchanging yet ever-changing, like clay shaping and reshaping into an endless variety of forms whilst never becoming anything other than clay.
+This knowing presence, that has no quarrel with the critic the criticising or the criticised, just as the paper has no preference over the story that fills its page.

-And yes our heart will still bleed when we see cruelty to children or animals, when we see man’s inhumanity to man and the environment, but in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for these actions are generated by the deep ignore-ance of our real abiding nature, our indivisible unity.
-Then if we happen to find ourself helping a particular cause, that support is rooted in loving intelligence and not the need for self aggrandisement or to avoid dealing with our own unresolved pain.
+And yes our heart will still bleed when we see cruelty to children or animals, when we see man’s inhumanity to man and the environment.
+But in understanding that our judgements are only ever aimed at ourself, our criticism of ‘others’ turns into compassion, for these actions are generated by the deep ignore-ance of our real abiding nature – our indivisible unity.
+Then if we happen to find ourself helping a particular cause, that support is rooted in loving intelligence and not the need for self aggrandisement, or to avoid dealing with our own unresolved pain.

-Instead they come as love’s special envoys inviting us to see the mechanism of separation at work, to see through our literal self-centredness, to see that this creation called life is woven together with strands of love, unravelling and refashioning themselves in ever changing patterns and forms, that every experience, every conversation, every character – in all their colours, shapes and sizes, with all their quirks and eccentricities – are really our primordial nature, love, shining in a multitude of ingenious disguises.
+Instead they come as love’s special envoys, inviting us to see the mechanism of separation at work.
+To see through our literal self-centredness.
+To see that this creation called life is woven together with strands of love, unravelling and refashioning themselves in ever changing patterns and forms.
+That every experience, every conversation, every character – in all their colours, shapes and sizes, with all their quirks and eccentricities – are really our essential nature shining in a multitude of ingenious disguises.